Signs of Poisoning in Dogs

 - Blue-Green Algae.
 This is the ‘scum’ that is sometimes seen on the surface of stagnant water that produces toxins which are dangerous to both humans and animals.
 If not treated promptly, dogs can develop liver failure and die.

-What about food poisoning?
+What about food Poisoning?

 Though food poisoning is not as common in dogs as it is in us humans, it is seen most often in those who eat raw food, even the pre-prepared type.
 If contaminated with bacteria such as Salmonella, E. coli or Campylobacter, a dog can become acutely ill.
 Owners need to be wary, as they can be exposed to the infection and quickly become unwell too.
 Affected dogs will have vomiting and diarrhea and can become dehydrated and lethargic.
 Mild cases can be treated by starving dogs for 12 hours and then introducing a bland diet such as boiled white chicken and rice for a few days.
 Those that are very sick may need to be admitted into the veterinary hospital for intravenous fluid therapy, antibiotics, and anti-sickness medications.
 Most cases of food poisoning will last for about one to two days.
+You can use our tool pet food finder to choose the right for your dog.

 How long does it take for a dog to be poisoned?